Repurpose Sewing Machine Cabinet Ideas

 More Sewing Machine Cabinet Ideas

-Because they come in all shapes and sizes, here are some random ideas.
-These ideas are to inspire you to think outside the box and decide where you need some extra storage or table space.
+Here are some random ideas because they come in all shapes and sizes.
+These ideas inspire you to think outside the box and decide where you need some extra storage or table space.

-With only a few modifications you can make a handy drink station or barbeque table near your grill.
+You can make a handy drink station or barbeque table near your grill with only a few modifications.

-This little cutie could easily get a lower shelf added for baskets and more storage.
+This little cutie could quickly get a lower shelf added for baskets and more storage.

-Add a shelf where the machine use to be, and you can slip a laptop inside.
+Add a shelf where the machine used to be, and you can slip a laptop inside.

 Ohhh, maybe the best for last?
 How about a portable bar?